MSFE Program Handbook

 Academic exceptions are considered on an individual case by case basis and should not be considered a precedent.
 Deviations from normal progress are highly discouraged, but the program recognizes that there are in some cases extenuating academic and personal circumstances.
 Questions about academic exceptions should be directed to the MSFE program coordinator.
 Petitions for course exceptions/substitutions or exceptions to the Satisfactory Progress Expectations (academic or conduct) shall be directed to the Director of the Master of Financial Economics program.
 The DMSFE and MSFE committee will review all petitions and a written decision will be sent to the student and placed in the student’s departmental graduate file.

-IX.
+XI.
 PROFESSIONAL DEVELOPMENT AND CAREER PLANNING

 This is an accordion element with a series of buttons that open and close related content panels.